cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-06-08-diversity-driven-software-debloat.md

 published: true
 ---

 For months, I have worked on dynamic debloat of Java artifacts with [JDBL](https://github.com/castor-software/jdbl).
 To do so, I need to compile and execute software applications to determine what parts of the compiled application are used when executing it using some workloads.
 Then, with the collected usage information, I debloat the unused parts of the software.
 These two main tasks (execution and usage collection) appear straightforward at first glance.
 However, I realize that the inability of coverage tools to precisely determine what is used at execution time makes this task a real challenge.
 I found a feasible solution to this problem in the combination of various coverage techniques, i.e., by leveraging [software diversity](https://dl.acm.org/doi/abs/10.1145/2807593).
 Let me explain.

 # The Problem

 There are awesome Java coverage tools out there, notably: [JaCoCo](https://www.eclemma.org/jacoco/), [JCov](https://wiki.openjdk.java.net/display/CodeTools/jcov), and [Cobertura](https://cobertura.github.io/cobertura/).
 All these tools rely on a similar underlying principle: determining what parts of the software are necessary to produce the expected result.
 In general, most Java coverage tools perform the following tasks:

-1. Instrument the bytecode, i.e., injecting probes at particular locations
+1. Instrument the bytecode, i.e., injecting probes at particular locations.
-2. Execute the test suite to observe which probes are "activated"
+2. Execute the test suite to observe which probes are "activated."
-3. Determine the section of the original bytecode that are activated
+3. Determine the section of the original bytecode that is activated.
-4. Report on the achieved coverage, depending on the chosen metric/s
+4. Report on the achieved coverage, depending on the chosen metric/s.

 During the third task, the coverage tool determines what parts of the application are covered by the tests.
 For my purposes, it makes sense to consider the rest of the uncovered software parts as bloat.
 The problem with this approach is that coverage tools are not intended to work for debloating.
 In other words, their objective is to report only parts that are covered, not **all** the parts that are **necessary**.
 Indeed, there is still a general debate regarding what should be considered as covered or not (e.g., resources, exceptions, interfaces), not to mention the different coverage metrics used out there.

 In this context, the richness of Java bytecode constructs and dynamic behaviors poses an additional challenging even for the most advanced coverage tools.
 Consider this example, reported by a developer in [this](https://github.com/jacoco/eclemma/issues/61) JaCoCo issue: